Page Contents

 You can speak to your GP about how you are feeling.
 Your GP can help you look after your mental health and wellbeing.

-You can also self-refer to local Talking Therapy services (also known as Improving Access to Psychological Therapies – IAPT services) using the contact details below.
+You can also self-refer to local Talking Therapy services (which used to be known as Improving Access to Psychological Therapies – IAPT services) using the contact details below.
 You will be able to get help to manage issues such as depression, low mood, anxiety, stress or panic.

-All four Derby and Derbyshire IAPT providers as below are accepting new referrals.
+All four Derby and Derbyshire Talking Therapies providers as below are accepting new referrals.

 Trent PTS